tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+### Adventurer

+#### Spiked Hand-wraps

+Your crit range against demons and devils expands by 1, and when you score a critical hit against them, you deal triple damage instead of double damage.

+**Quirk:** Scourges self.

+---

+### Champion

+#### Iron Petal Bracers

+Quick Action

+_Recharge 11+:_ When you drop a non-mook enemy, pop free from each other enemy engaged with you, and you can move somewhere nearby.

+**Quirk:** Recites names of enemies at sunrise.

+---

+### Epic

+#### Bracers of Irresistible Discipline

+These leather bracers are warm to the touch.
+When you score a critical hit, you can choose to pop free of each enemy engaged with you.

+**Quirk:** Plays with fire and likes to walk across hot coals.

+---

 ## Chalice, Goblet, Grail (Implement)

 ## Default Bonus

 Attack and damage with an arcane or divine spell or attack: +1 (adventurer); +2 (champion); +3 (epic).

+---

+### Adventurer

+#### Goblet of Proffered Blood

+The interior of this cup is inscribed with many symbols—some you recognize as being sigils of the icons.
+When you roll icon relationship dice, you can spend a recovery to reroll one of the dice.

+**Quirk:** Worships authority.

+---

+#### Iron Grail

+When you make an attack using this implement and miss, you can spend a recovery to reroll the attack using two d20 and taking the higher result.

+**Quirk:** Levity causes you pain.

+---

+#### Spiked Chalice

+Spend a recovery to prevent a nearby enemy from healing until the end of the battle.

+**Quirk:** Envy those more powerful than you.

 ---